-Although Autodesk Maya updates its software annually, the principles of character creation, texturing, rigging and animation remain the same in earlier versions stretching back some years.
-As such, textbooks on Maya published for earlier versions of Maya, especially in the last 4-5 years, will still be valid for the subjects which we are studying in this unit, and a number of earlier publications are listed here.
+Although Autodesk Maya updates its software annually, the principles of character creation, texturing, rigging and animation remain the same in earlier versions of the software.
+As such, textbooks published for earlier versions of Maya, especially in the last 4-5 years, will still be valid for the techniques we are studying in this unit.
+A number of earlier publications are listed below: